gcp/random-chess/README.md

    - Requires UCI-format move lists with a specific prefix for the answer.
    - F1 score for matching the legal move list, additionally computing the amount of exact answers.

+### Random-Chess-Mates

+1. **Position Generation**:
+    - Creates 100 unique positions through random play, where there is only a single move that gives mate-in-2.
+    - Creates 100 unique positions through random play, where there is *no* mate-in-2.
+    - Generates the legal moves through `python-chess`, checks suitability with Stockfish.

+2. **LLM Evaluation**:
+   - Presents FEN notation.
+   - Requires a structured answer, saying there is no mate, or what the mating move is.
+   - Calculates mate finding accuracy and the amount of mate hallucinations.

 ## Installation

 ```bash